 Ink refill cartridge.
 An easy way to inject life into an old ink pad.

-Another Look At Daycare and Kindergartens in Japan: Kodomo En
+Another Look At Daycare and Kindergartens in Japan: Kodomo En and Gakudo

 Kodomo en are mainly for older kids (3-6), though babies and toddlers do attend.
 Kodomo en help working parents who want to send their children to kindergarten, but aren’t able to pick them up after 2 pm.